ElenaCoder/file-manager/README.md

+🔔 🔔 🔔
+---

 # File Manager

-This project implements a File Manager using Node.js APIs.
+This project implements a **File Manager** using Node.js APIs.
 The File Manager allows you to perform basic file operations, interact with the operating system, calculate file hashes, and handle file compression/decompression.

 ## Features